CSS (Cascading Style Sheets)

 How CSS and HTML work together

 CSS pertains only to the design of the webpage, while the content of the page is defined using a markup language such as HTML.
-This separation of style and content has many advantages, among them are improved accessibility, and more control over the website’s design.
+This separation of style and content has many advantages, among them are improved accessibility, and more control over web design.

 CSS documents are used to define the style of a webpage, and are then linked to the HTML document (or a document in different markup language) which contains the content and structure of the page.
 Setting the style directly in the HTML document is possible, but not recommended.

 CSS documents can be created in any text editor, like Text Editor in Mac or Notepad in Windows, as well as many other free or paid options that you can download.

 CSS contains rules and values that a web browser can then apply to the content of the webpage in order to correctly display its content.
 For example, you can use CSS to define that the body section of the page has a blue background, and that the text is displayed in white Helvetica font with a size of 18px.
 In contrast, website builders that use What You See is What You Get (WYSIWYG) software do not require the user to enter any description code - it's all built in to the platform.

 CSS rules are read by a specific order of priority in a document (and hence the word “cascading” in Cascading Style Sheets).
 Usually, the rule that’s later in the CSS doc is the winner - unless the first rule is more specific.
 For example, you may have two rules in your CSS file that conflict - like setting the body font to blue and the paragraph font to green.
 In this case, the winning rule would be the paragraph font, because it’s more specific than body font.

 Faster loading time: The more code your site has, the heavier it is and the longer it takes to load.
 With CSS, you’re only writing the code once, instead of adding code in many places in your HTML - so your website is lighter and faster.